RayHightower/rayhightower.github.com/source/_posts/2011-07-27-ruby-on-rails-3-tutorial-by-michael-hartl.markdown

 ---
 <img src="/images/ror3-hartl.jpg" width="132" height="175" alt="Ruby on
 Rails 3 Tutorial" title="Ruby on Rails 3 Tutorial" align="right">
-_Blogger's Note: This review was originally posted at [ChicagoRuby.org/book-reviews](http://www.chicagoruby.org/book-reviews/)._
+_Note: This review was originally posted at [ChicagoRuby.org/book-reviews](http://www.chicagoruby.org/book-reviews/)._

 Ruby on Rails 3 Tutorial is well suited for beginning Ruby on Rails developers.
 Advanced developers will find it useful as well.
 Here’s why: